What kind of debt problems are you facing?

 I can't afford to repay what I owe in a realistic amount of time

-An IVA (Individual Voluntary Arrangement) could be the ideal way of repaying what you can afford towards your debts - and write-off whatever you can't on successful completion.
+An IVA (Individual Voluntary Arrangement) could be a way to repay what you can afford towards your unsecured debts - and write-off whatever you can't on successful completion.

 If you enter an IVA, you will: